glasnt/talks/2019_02_PyCascades.podium/slides.md

 Okay, this makes sense.
 In JS we saw that there was implicit casting of types going on.
 Python doesn't do that.
 But --

-Such objects are ordered consistently but arbitrarily (so that sorting a heterogeneous array yields a consistent result).
+Such objects are ordered consistently but arbitrarily<br>(so that sorting a heterogeneous array yields a consistent result).

 ???